 RFG uses camera equipment to locate your sewer line precisely and identify the best locations for equipment.
 They don’t just stick things in the most convenient spot—they think about your property’s future.

 Could you add another bathroom later?
+If so, review our guide on bathroom renovations that add value to rentals for ideas that maximize ROI.
 Convert the basement to an apartment?
-What will appeal to future buyers?
+Explore additional dwelling units as an investment strategy to see if that makes financial sense.
 They plan for all of this.

 The best part?
 RFG handles all the paperwork.
 They take the photos, complete the city forms, and provide all documentation.
 You just pay them upfront, then submit the “paid in full” invoice to City Hall for your rebate.